neilsustc/neilsustc.github.io/notes/2016-spring/discrete-mathematics.md

 - [3 Algorithms](#algorithms)
 - [4 Number Theory and Cryptography](#number-theory-and-cryptography)

-# Chapter 1 The Foundations: Logic and Proofs
+# 1 The Foundations: Logic and Proofs

 ## Propositional Logic